pyquil.noise module

 A tuple (matrix, noisy_name) with the representation of the ideal gate matrix and a proposed name for the noisy version.

-pyquil.noise.pauli_kraus_map(probabilities: Sequence[float]) List[ndarray][source]
+pyquil.noise.pauli_kraus_map(probabilities: Sequence[float]) list[ndarray][source]

 Generate the Kraus operators corresponding to a pauli channel.